xinhuis/xinhuis.github.io/_pages/about.md

 ---
 Welcome!

+My name is Xinhui Sun (孙欣慧).
 I am a PhD student in Economics at the University of Illinois Urbana-Champaign.
-My research focuses on Environmental and Behavior Economics.
+My research focuses on Environmental and Behavioral Economics.

 You can reach me at [xinhuis2@illinois.edu](mailto:xinhuis2@illinois.edu)